What are the signs of a healthy relationship?

 Of course intent is something that is difficult to measure, but it’s easy to feel if it’s there.
 So make sure you allow yourself to feel for not just your lover’s intent, but your own good intent as well.

-It’s great to have a playful banter and rivalry in your relationship, but at the end of the day, you want to know that your intention isn’t to suppress or take away confidence, worth and esteem from your lover.
+It’s great to have a playful banter and rivalry in your relationship.
+But at the end of the day, you want to know that your intention isn’t to suppress or take away confidence, worth and esteem from your lover.

-In other words, you not caught in a cycle of making each other small in order to feel better about yourself.
+In other words, you are not caught in a cycle of making each other small in order to feel better about yourself.

 If your lover is doing something destructive to themselves long-term, then your loving and open heart seeks to inspire or guide them onto a better path.
 Because you want nothing short of infinity for them!

 On that note, here’s an article I wrote about the 10 Seemingly Harmless Signs of A Toxic Relationship.

 (What Is The One Specific Emotional Trigger Within Every Single Man in this World That Inspires Him to WANT to Commit to One Woman, Want to Take Care of Her, Worship Her and Only Her?
 Click here to find out right now…)

 Sign number 3: You are willing to face & deal with inevitable conflicts without having to push them down or avoid them altogether

 Here’s the truth.
 In any intimate relationship, conflict is necessary, I repeat, necessary for that relationship to grow.
 And if the relationship doesn’t grow, it dies!

 I know it can sometimes be easy to avoid conflict in order to keep peace, but that doesn’t work long term.